kristofd/logomatic/README.md

 Description
 -----------

 Logomatic is a Solr-based traffic log analysis tool.
 This project contains an utility that parses traffic logs (in Combined Log Format) and pushes the data to a local Solr server for searching, filtering, sorting and presentation.
-The project also contains a simple web application that lets you browse and view statistics about the traffic.
+The project also contains a simple web application for viewing statistics about the  traffic.

 Quick start
 -----------

-After downloading and building the indexing utility, put the log files you want to analyze in `logfiles` subdirectory.
+After downloading and building the indexing utility, put the log files you want to analyze in the `logfiles` subdirectory.
+NB The log files must be gzipped.

 Then start the Solr server by typing: